KWolley/CSPB4502_DreamTeam/README.md

   3) Integration
     - Merge the UFO dataset with the US elections dataset.
 This will drop some UFO sightings that occured outside of the US states.
   4) Mining
     - Questions 1 and 2 in Description could be explored with histogram analysis and correlation analysis respectivly.
-Duration of sighting for question two may have to be converted into an interval variable or nominal for chi-square testing.
+Duration of sighting for question two may have to be converted into an interval variable or nominal for chi-square testing. <br/>
-    - A chi square test could be applied to question 3 as well to establish any correlation between UFO shape and cities.
+    - A chi square test could be applied to question 3 as well to establish any correlation between UFO shape and cities. <br/>
-    - We may have to define similarity measures between shapes like "sphere" and "circle" vs "sphere" and "triangle" for question 4
+    - We may have to define similarity measures between shapes like "sphere" and "circle" vs "sphere" and "triangle" for question 4 <br/>
-    - Histogram analysis may shed some initial light on say the shapes used to describe UFOs and the gender of the person reporting the sighting for question 5.
+    - Histogram analysis may shed some initial light on say the shapes used to describe UFOs and the gender of the person reporting the sighting for question 5. <br/>
-    - A term cloud may provide insight into language in sighting descriptions
+    - A term cloud may provide insight into language in sighting descriptions<br/>
  ## Tools:
   - R, python, pandas, numpy
 ## Evaluation: